 - Having proper escape routes that are properly lit by emergency illumination

-- All railing on the boat is properly secured
+- All railings on the boat are properly secured

 - There are more than enough life jackets per person that are easily accessible